What is cloud native?

 Microservices, on the other hand, treat each application function as its own service, inside its own container, and connect them via APIs.
-This gives you much more flexibility and scalability, and you can make changes to one area with breaking another area.
+This gives you much more flexibility and scalability, and you can make changes to one area without breaking another area.
 As a result, you can build and deploy new features quickly and easily, with minimal risk.

 Serverless computing doesn’t mean that no servers are involved in computing processes.
 It means that you no longer need to maintain the servers required to keep your operations running.
 All of the heavy lifting of operations management takes place outside of the business.
 This frees up your developers from worrying about the servers that run their code, while delivering greater efficiency, stronger security and bigger cost savings.

 Continuous integration / continuous delivery